Mohamed-yasser-eisa/temperature_controller/README.md

     used in this projest, and the main code of the application.
     3.3- (system_design) this pdf file contains the description of the system and its different states, and the design pattern used in the project.
+    3.4- (project_statement) this pdf file contains the description of the requirements of this project.